gearglow/ReptiliaWithATwist/The List.md

 James and Lily were both brilliant and terrifying, though each had their specialties.
 And it turned out that both were exceptional at flying, both with a broom and without.
 One of the perks of being dead, apparently, was that gravity was more of a suggestion than an actual law.
 Not to mention animagus training; while neither James nor Lily had flight-capable forms, Harry was a peregrine falcon.
 Because of course she was.
 Lily named the form Nemesis, after the Greek goddess of retribution.
 (James made a comment about "screaming for vengeance," and thus Harry's education in music began, starting with Judas Priest for obvious reasons.)

 And speaking of shape-shifting, Harry was also a latent metamorphmagus.
 The overnight hair-growth incident after a bad haircut during Harry's childhood had been an unmistakable sign, if only anyone had known to look.
 Oh, she wasn't nearly as innately talented at it as, say, Tonks, but the possibility was there, and so she was trained in that too.
-This, coupled with her animagus training, of course led to some interesting possibilities which were thoroughly explored.
+This, coupled with her animagus training, of course led to some _very_ interesting possibilities which were thoroughly explored.

 She trained in mental magic, myriad styles of martial arts and dueling, melee weapons, archery, firearms, spell-crafting, wandless magic, wards, enchanting, engineering, math, science, logic, rhetoric, etiquette, politics, diplomacy, history, and many *many* other subjects.
 Her tutors crammed her brain full of every last bit of knowledge, skill, and instinct they thought could possibly be beneficial.
 If she hadn't already been dead, she felt that it might've killed her all over again.